hardpixel/minelab/README.md

 ## What plugins are supported?

 Minlab supports all the free and lite plugins from RedmineCRM.
-Support for more plugins is coming in later versions.
+Support for more plugins is coming in later versions (look in the sass/plugins for more information).

 ## How to install it